Thanikaikumaran/Laravel-dusk-automation/README.md

 ## Install dusk in your laravel project
 -------------------------------------
-$composer require --dev laravel/dusk
+#composer require --dev laravel/dusk
-$php artisan dusk:install
+#php artisan dusk:install
 Once you install dusk you can see dusk files in ->tests\Browser directory.

 ## Running Tests